firesharkstudios/butterfly-server/README.md

 // Create an EmbedIO web server to use as the implementation for our ChannelServer and WebApiServer var embedIOWebServer = new Unosquare.Labs.EmbedIO.WebServer("http://localhost:8080/"));

-// Create a channelServer allowing the server to push data to clients var channelServer = new EmbedIOChannelServer(embedIOWebServer);
+// Create a channelServer allowing pushing data to clients (this implementation wraps the EmbedIO web server) var channelServer = new EmbedIOChannelServer(embedIOWebServer);

-// Create a webApiServer (allows the server to receive RESTful API requests) var webApiServer = new EmbedIOWebApiServer(embedIOWebServer);
+// Create a webApiServer allowing receiving RESTful API requests (this implementation wraps the EmbedIO web server) var webApiServer = new EmbedIOWebApiServer(embedIOWebServer);

-// Create a database (allows doing INSERTs, UPDATEs, and DELETEs while receiving data change events) var database = new MySqlDatabase("Server=127.0.0.1;Uid=test;Pwd=test!123;Database=test");
+// Create a database allowing executing INSERTs, UPDATEs, and DELETEs while receiving data change events
+// (or use a MemoryDatabase, PostgresDatabase, SQLiteDatabase, etc) var database = new MySqlDatabase("Server=127.0.0.1;Uid=test;Pwd=test!123;Database=test");

 // Listen for clients creating new channels